raspberrypilearning/tree-life-simulator/en/step_7.md

 ## Natural deforestation

-Deforestation can happen when natural disasters such as drought, forest fire and tornados devastate an area of land.
+Deforestation can happen when natural disasters — such as drought, forest fire, and tornados — devastate an area of land.
 They can also be triggered by human activity, like a campfire, but spread quickly due to natural conditions, like a very dry season.
 This can be particularly deadly as, in the wide area affected, entire species can disappear along with the destruction of their habitats.

-Simulate the impact of natural disasters randomly moving through the forest.
+Simulate the impact of natural disasters that randomly move through the forest.
 Hide the **Natural Disaster** sprite at the start of the simulation.

 --- task ---

-Click on the **Natural Disaster** sprite then in the Code area add a `when flag clicked`{:class="block3events"} block followed by a `hide`{:class="block3looks"} block:
+Click on the **Natural Disaster** sprite, then in the Code area add a `when green flag clicked`{:class="block3events"} block, followed by a `hide`{:class="block3looks"} block:

 ![image of the Natural Disaster sprite](images/natural-disaster-sprite.png)